BenjaminKyamanywa/playground/ground_notes/html_notes.md

   - **Image formats**: JPG & PNG are two of the most common image file formats however, they are not ideal.
 WEBP or AVIF are more optimized and modern formats that are recommended for image formats.
   - **Image licenses**: Public domain images have no copyright and are free to use without restrictions.
 E.g Creative Commons 0 licens.
 Some images can be released under a permitted Creative Commons License, or BSD (Berkeley Software Distribution) that FreeCodeCamp uses.
   - **SVGs**: These track data based on paths and equations to plot points, lines and curves which means as vector graphics that they can be scaled without losing quality.

+## Mutlimedia Integration

+- **audio and video**: Are used to add both audio and video to HTML documents.
+Supported audio formats include mp3, wav, ogg.
+Video formats include mp4, ogg, webm formats.